apache/cordova-medic/README.md

 - force a test by clicking on the test link at the top of the buildbot display and then 'force build'

 #Configuring
-- all changes for a local install should only require edits to config.json in the buildbot base directory
+- all changes for a local install should only require edits to cordova-config.json in the buildbot base directory
-- new platforms, test procedures, build steps, etc require edits to master.cfg and repos.json which should still be global (all platforms)
+- new platforms, test procedures, build steps, etc require edits to master.cfg, cordova.conf and cordova-repos.json which should still be global (all platforms)
-- whenever config.json, repos.json or master.cfg changes, you need to restart the master (not slaves)
+- whenever cordova-config.json, cordova-repos.json, cordova.conf or master.cfg changes, you need to restart the master (not slaves)

 #Overview
 Buildbot polls all the repositories every few minutes to look for changes.
 Whenever a change is detected, those changes trigger one or more build requests.